shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

     ![ADF for lab6](./../media/lndone.png)

-## Task 4 - Create Data Factory Pipeline to run notebooks in Azure Databricks.
+## Task 4 - Create Data Factory Pipeline to run the Explore the surveillance dataset Databricks notebook.
    In this task you will create pipeline to run notebooks in Azure Databricks with the help of linked service in Data Factory and you will see the output in Azure Databricks.

 1. While you are on the same Data Factory portal, navigate to **Author** section from the left side menu and click on the **+** button.